ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Holmes County Republican._](https://chroniclingamerica.loc.gov/lccn/sn84028821/1873-02-27/ed-1/seq-3)

 #### 1873-02-27 &middot; Millersburg, Holmes Co., O. [Ohio]

 <table style="width: 100%;"><tr><td style="width: 50%">

+l in his
+sight will be wasted.
+Let us be pru­
+dent then in the employment of our
+time that when the Great Judgeinvesti­
+gatcs the works of each one, he will not
+say that Ve have lived wholly in vain.

 What to do in Case of Accident.